Under the Boardwalk (2023 film): Plot

-A community of land hermit crabs underneath a New Jersey beach boardwalk often play host to a community of sea hermit crabs that come to the land for vacation and both species of crabs can't stand each other.
-Armen, a timid land crab, is reluctant to go out and socialize due to how his parents died in a storm when he was a child and his rotting shell, inhabited by a fun-loving organism named Anemone, is the only reminder of them.
-However, three muscular crabs and Armen's friends, Bobby, Manny and Jimmy, drag him to a club owned by his uncle Bruno.
-The crabs get into a fight with an arrogant sea crab named Mako when Armen inadvertently bumps into Ramona, a tourist sea crab he fell in love with earlier.
-The land crabs get evicted as a result and Armen frustratedly takes his leave.
-As he is sulking by the seashore, Mako and his goons come to hassle him and steal his shell.
-Ramona intervenes, but she and Armen get swept away in a high tide that ruins the land crab civilization.
+A community of land hermit crabs living beneath a New Jersey beach boardwalk often plays host to a group of sea hermit crabs who come onto land for vacation, even though the two species cannot stand each other.
+Armen, a timid land crab, is reluctant to go out and socialize afraid of the water due to the way his parents died in a storm when he was a child.
+His rotting shell, inhabited by a fun-loving organism named Anemone, is the only reminder of them.

+Three muscular crabs, Armen’s friends Bobby, Manny, and Jimmy, take him to a club owned by his uncle Bruno.
+There, the crabs get into a fight with an arrogant sea crab named Mako when Armen inadvertently bumps into Ramona, a tourist sea crab he had developed a crush on earlier.
+The land crabs are evicted as a result, and a frustrated Armen leaves on his own.

+While sulking by the seashore, Armen is confronted by Mako and his goons, who hassle him and steal his shell.
+Ramona intervenes, but she and Armen are swept away by a high tide that devastates the land crab civilization.

-Armen ends up in the far end of the beach and above the boardwalk where he is captured by a human collector to sell as a pet and is given an artificial shell to boot.
-He soon reunites with Ramona and together, they escape and work together to get back home.
-On their journey, they each share their insecurities, Armen for being too frightened to do anything besides stay in his shell and Ramona from wanting to get away from her overbearing mother Val, who expects perfection from her.
-Armen and Ramona's disappearances soon intensifies the rivalry between the land and sea crabs, mostly due to how Mako made up the story of how Armen tried to steal Ramona way from him.
-Bobby begins second-guessing his tendency to use physical force against his enemies and soon encounters Ramona's deaf sister Shelly looking for Ramona.
-However, as he walks her home, Val sends him away and when he tries to break up a fight between his friends and Mako's gang, he accidentally snaps off Mako's right arm.
-Mako vows revenge and claims that Armen is dead, giving them Armen's shell and a shell-shocked Anemone.
-The land crabs then declare war.
+Armen ends up at the far end of the beach above the boardwalk, where he is captured by a human collector and given an artificial shell to be sold as a pet.
+While in captivity he reunites with Ramona, and together they escape and look for a way to work their way back home.
+During their journey while enjoying the attractions at the pier, they share their insecurities: Armen’s fear of doing anything beyond staying in his shell, and Ramona’s desire to escape her overbearing mother, Val, who expects perfection from her.

+Armen and Ramona’s disappearances intensify the rivalry between the land and sea crabs, largely because Mako fabricates a story claiming Armen tried to steal Ramona from him.
+Bobby begins second-guessing his tendency to use physical force against his enemies and while searching for Armen he encounters and befriends Ramona’s deaf sister, Shelly, who is in turn searching for Ramona.
+When Bobby walks her home, Val misunderstanding his presence angrily sends him away.
+Later, when he tries to break up a violent fight between his friends and Mako’s gang he accidentally snaps off Mako’s right arm.

+Mako vows revenge and falsely claims that Armen is dead, presenting Armen’s shell and a shell-shocked Anemone as proof.
+The land and sea crabs declare war.

-As Armen and Ramona fall in love, two of the crabs they met while at the pet shop begin judging them, making Armen feel hesitant about his feelings, much to Ramona's distress.
-Eventually, Ramona begins to get dehydrated and passes out, prompting Armen to carry her into the water, moving past the conflict between the land and sea crabs, who cease their fighting to see Armen carrying Ramona and dragging her into the water.
-Ramona wakes up and kisses Armen and they go back to the surface where Armen is praised for his heroism and Mako is outed as a liar.
-The land and sea crabs work past their differences with Mako giving Bobby a new shell as a peace offering and Armen giving his shell to a new crab who needs it more.
+As Armen and Ramona fall in love, two crabs they met at the pier begin judging their relationship, making Armen hesitant about his feelings, much to Ramona’s distress.
+Eventually, Ramona begins to dehydrate and collapses.
+Armen carries her toward the water, pushing past the fighting land and sea crabs, who stop battling when they see Armen risking everything to save her.

+Armen conquers his fear of water and submerges Ramona into the sea.
+She awakens, kisses Armen and together they return to the surface now a couple, much to the delight of his friends.
+Armen is praised for his heroism, Mako is exposed as a liar, and the land and sea crabs work past their differences.

+Mako gives Bobby a new shell as a peace offering, and Armen gives his own shell to an older crab named Curly who needs it more, finally letting go of his past.
+The film ends with the two crabs playing in the surf amidst their happy joint communities while fireworks light up the Jersey sky, wishing summer would never end.